Francis-Fan-create/SCaSML/README.md

 ```
 ## Basic Usage

-You can run experiments for Grad_Dependent_Nonlinear_Equation and Linear_HJB by the following script:
+You can run experiments for Grad_Dependent_Nonlinear_Equation and Diffusion_Reaction by the following script:

 1. Run the experiment for 20d and 40d: